-Perhaps unsurprisingly, Columbia was keen to push ahead with Night Skies - a project which had at least tenuous links to the proven box-office success of Close Encounters, and had already had around $1m spent on its pre-production.
-Nevertheless, Spielberg stuck to his goal of making what would become E.T.: The Extra-Terrestrial, and once a deal had been struck - which saw Columbia repaid the $1m it had already invested in Night Skies/E.T., as well as a percentage of the net profits from the resulting picture - Spielberg’s alien story ended up at Universal Pictures.
+Perhaps unsurprisingly, Columbia was keen to push ahead with Night Skies – a project which had at least tenuous links to the proven box-office success of Close Encounters, and had already had around $1 million spent on its pre-production.
+Nevertheless, Spielberg stuck to his goal of making what would become E.T.: The Extra-Terrestrial, and once a deal had been struck – which saw Columbia repaid the $1 million it had already invested in Night Skies/E.T., as well as a percentage of the net profits from the resulting picture – Spielberg’s alien story ended up at Universal Pictures.

-Within two years of Spielberg and Matheson’s first discussions about E.T., the movie was finished and in cinemas.
-Spielberg’s desire to return to the wonder of Close Encounters Of The Third Kind also chimed with what audiences were seeking, and his suburban fairytale about a little lost alien and its friendship with a small boy made E.T. a global hit - E.T. had surpassed Star Wars as the highest-grossing movie of all time, a record it would hold until Jurassic Park came out in 1993.
+Within two years of Spielberg and Mathison’s first discussions about E.T., the movie was finished and in cinemas.
+Spielberg’s desire to return to the wonder of Close Encounters of the Third Kind also chimed with what audiences were seeking, and his suburban fairytale about a little lost alien and its friendship with a small boy made E.T. a global hit – E.T. had surpassed Star Wars as the highest-grossing movie of all time, a record it would hold until Jurassic Park came out in 1993.

 “[Night Skies was] more of a jumping-off point than something that was raided for material,” Sayles later said.
 “I thought [Mathison] had done a great job.”

 What’s more surprising is how so many little fragments from Night Skies ended up in other movies.
-The notion of anarchic, short-limbed creatures attacking a family home - with one of their number being wide-eyed and cute - made it into Gremlins, executive produced by Spielberg and directed by Joe Dante.
-Gremlins also shares some of Night Skies’ chaotic humour - the latter’s scene with the old woman’s teeth flying out recalls the infamous stairlift sequence in the former - and evil gremlin Spike could be seen as an ancestor of Skar.
+The notion of anarchic, short-limbed creatures attacking a family home – with one of their number being wide-eyed and cute – made it into Gremlins, executive produced by Spielberg and directed by Joe Dante.
+Gremlins also shares some of Night Skies’ chaotic humor – the latter’s scene with the old woman’s teeth flying out recalls the infamous stairlift sequence in the former – and evil gremlin Spike could be seen as a descendant of Skar.